evosecurity/EvoLinuxAgent-Public/README.md

 # Evo Linux Agent

+## **Warning:** This is beta software and should not be used on production systems.
+By installing this software you agree that Evo is not liable for any problems that may arise from its use.

+## Installation Guide

 > All instructions assume that the repository has been cloned on your target machine.

-## Installation Guide

 Installing the Evo Linux Agent involves a few steps.
 Please follow them carefully, as Linux is sensitive with authentication settings.